SvenTiigi/STLocationRequest/README.md

 // The color for the pulse effect behind the location symbol.
 Default value: white locationRequest.pulseEffectColor = UIColor.whiteColor()

+// Set the location symbol icon which will be displayed in the middle of the STLocationRequest-Controller.
+// The devault value is FALocationArrow.
+You can browse at http://fontawesome.io/icons/ or
+// https://github.com/Vaberer/Font-Awesome-Swift for other icons but be aware to use a icon
+// which is in the context of a location request. locationRequest.locationSymbolIcon = FAType.FALocationArrow

 // The color of the location symbol which will be presented in the middle of
 // the location request screen.
 Default value: white locationRequest.locationSymbolColor = UIColor.whiteColor()